 Meet the people shaping talent assessment to support organisational needs

-We interview Simon Roberts, regional head of talent acquisition for Siemens Energy, to find out which talent project he’s most proud of, and why.
+We talked to Tamsin Lambert, Talent Excellence Advisor at Shell, to find out which talent project she’s most proud of, and why.

 What talent project are you most proud of?

 We’re incredibly proud of the work we’ve done at Shell to revamp the way we recognise and progress talent.
 One way we’ve done this is by using assessment tools to help employees recognise their own strengths and weaknesses and take ownership of their own careers.
 However, the one which I’m most proud of is the way we identify and support leadership potential.